About Blue Harbor Entertainment

 Seth Needle

-Seth Needle is a leading content acquisition and creative executive, having previously served as EVP of Global Acquisitions and Co-Productions at Screen Media for the past 12 years.
-During his tenure, he was responsible for high-profile acquisitions The Outpost, Terry Gilliam's The Man Who Killed Don Quixote, Emmy® award-winning Street Gang: How We Got To Sesame Street, The Lifeguard starring Kristen Bell, and Stephen King's A Good Marriage, which King penned himself.
-He also established strategic business relationships with Focus Features, Starz, Roadside Attractions, and more.
-In addition, Needle oversaw all content licensing for the company’s streaming platforms that included Crackle, Popcornflix, and Redbox.
-Needle also served as an executive producer on Willy's Wonderland, Maggie Moore(s), Fast Charlie, Girl, and several others.
-Prior to Screen Media, Needle worked in the acquisitions department at Lionsgate and in the research department at Marketcast.
+Seth is a seasoned content acquisition specialist and creative executive with more than two decades of experience in independent film.
+Prior to Blue Harbor Entertainment, he served as the head of acquisitions and co-productions at Screen Media for more than 12 years, where he led the acquisition of many high-profile titles including The Outpost, Terry Gilliam’s The Man Who Killed Don Quixote, the Emmy®-winning Street Gang: How We Got to Sesame Street, The Lifeguard, and Stephen King’s A Good Marriage.
+During his tenure, he also forged strategic partnerships with Focus Features, Starz, Roadside Attractions, and others, while also overseeing content licensing for the company’s streaming platforms, which included Crackle, Popcornflix, and Redbox.
+In addition, Needle served as an executive producer on more than twenty films, including Willy’s Wonderland, Maggie Moore(s), Fast Charlie, Girl, and more.
+Before that, he started in the acquisitions department at Lionsgate and doing analytic research at MarketCast.

 Mike Messina